 - In U.S. Bank Nat’l Assoc. v.
 Lieto, 2018 WL 3647250 (Sup.
 Ct, Westchester Cty, August 6, 2018), a Westchester Court found that a three month Repayment Agreement was sufficient to restart the statute of limitations.
 In this action, Defendant moved for summary judgment, arguing that this 2016 foreclosure was time barred by a prior, 2009 foreclosure.
 Defendant entered and made payments on a Repayment Agreement in 2012.
 The repayment agreement was signed by the Defendant and provided “[t]here presently remains an outstanding indebtedness to the ‘Lender’ pursuant to the [note and mortgage that were the subject of the 2009 Foreclosure Action].”
 It also provided that it supplemented and amended the mortgage.
 However, as noted by the Defendant, the Repayment Agreement also outlined that “it is expressly understood and agreed that the default is not cured or waived by acceptance of any monies hereunder.”
 The Court noted that “the statute of limitations may begin anew where there is a written acknowledgement of the debt, containing nothing inconsistent with an intention on the part of the debtor to pay.”
 The Court found the action was timely and held that “[t]he trial modification plan contains an acknowledgement of the debt and contains nothing inconsistent with an intention on the part of the debtor to pay it.”

-Ben is a commercial litigation partner at PIB Law where he focuses his practice on the representation of financial institutions in connection with financial services-related litigation matters.
-He has particular experience ...
+Ben is a member of the Firm's Executive Committee and a commercial litigation partner at PIB Law where he focuses his practice on the representation of financial institutions in connection with financial services-related ...